STATE of Utah, Plaintiff and Petitioner, v. Keeley L. ROWE, Defendant and Respondent.

 HALL, Chief Justice:

-The State of Utah seeks review of a court of appeals decision reversing the conviction of Keeley L. Rowe on the ground that the evidence used against her was seized in violation of the nighttime search provision of Utah Code Ann. § 77-23-5.[1]
-We reverse the court of appeals and reinstate the conviction.
+The State of Utah seeks review of a court of appeals decision reversing the conviction of Keeley L. Rowe on the ground that the evidence used against her was seized in violation of the nighttime search provision of

 The parties do not dispute the facts.
 On October 7, 1988, a Washington County magistrate issued a search warrant that authorized the police to search for narcotics at the residence of Stan Swickey in Leeds, Utah.
 The warrant authorized the police to enter “day or night” and without notice.
 In addition to the search warrant, the police obtained an arrest warrant for Swickey.

 Police executed the search warrant on October 7 at approximately 11:30 p.m.
 When the police entered the apartment, they found Swickey and eight other people on the premises.
-Swickey and seven others were in the living room playing cards, and Rowe was preparing drinks in the *428 kitchen.
-After securing the premises, the officers had Rowe join the others in the living room, while they took Swickey into the kitchen and placed him under arrest.
-The officers also placed another individual under arrest but told the remaining individuals, including Rowe, that they were free to leave.
+Swickey and seven others were in the living room playing cards, and Rowe was preparing drinks in the

 Rowe, accompanied by a police officer, went into the bedroom to retrieve her shoes from a pile of items, several of which were articles of women‘s clothing.
 After Rowe retrieved her shoes, the officer asked her if she had retrieved all of her possessions from the room; she replied that she had.
 Rowe left and the police searched the premises.

 The officers found narcotics throughout the apartment.
 They found a purse among the pile of items from which Rowe had retrieved her shoes.
 The purse contained a small vial holding 220 milligrams of methamphetamine.
 The purse also contained a letter addressed to Rowe.
 The next day, the police contacted Rowe and informed her that they had her purse.
 She went to the police station, identified the purse, and was placed under arrest.
-After the police advised her of her Miranda rights,[2] Rowe admitted that the purse and vial of drugs belonged to her.
-She stated that she had been "ripping off" drugs that belonged to Swickey.
+After the police advised her of her Miranda rights,2 Rowe admitted that the purse and vial of drugs belonged to her.
+She stated that she had been “ripping off” drugs that belonged to Swickey.

 Prior to trial, Rowe moved to suppress the evidence of drugs found in her purse.
 The motion was denied.
 Rowe waived a jury trial and renewed her motion at trial before the judge.
-At trial, the evidence established that Rowe had sexual relations with Swickey in the past, kept clothing in Swickey's apartment, and occasionally stayed as an overnight guest at Swickey's apartment.
+At trial, the evidence established that Rowe had sexual relations with Swickey in the past, kept clothing in Swickey‘s apartment, and occasionally stayed as an overnight guest at Swickey‘s apartment.
 However, the evidence did not establish that Rowe intended to spend the night on the date of the search.
-The trial court again denied the motion to suppress and convicted Rowe of possession of a controlled substance.[3]
+The trial court again denied the motion to suppress and convicted Rowe of possession of a controlled substance.3

-The State does challenge the court of appeals' conclusion that suppression is the appropriate remedy for failure to include additional facts on the affidavit as required by section 77-23-5.
-We have previously held that suppression of evidence is an appropriate remedy for illegal police conduct only when that conduct implicates a fundamental violation of a defendant's rights:[9]
+The State does challenge the court of appeals’ conclusion that suppression is the appropriate remedy for failure to include additional facts on the affidavit as required by

-"Only a `fundamental' violation of [a rule of criminal procedure] requires automatic suppression, and a violation is `fundamental' only where it, in effect, renders the search unconstitutional under traditional fourth amendment standards.
-Where the alleged violation ... is not `fundamental' suppression is required only where: (1) there was `prejudice' in the sense that the search might not have occurred or would not have been so abrasive if the [r]ule had been followed, or (2) there is evidence of intentional and deliberate disregard of a provision of the [r]ule....
+“Only a ‘fundamental’ violation of [a rule of criminal procedure] requires automatic suppression, and a violation is ‘fundamental’ only where it, in effect, renders the search unconstitutional under traditional fourth amendment standards.
+Where the alleged violation ... is not ‘fundamental’ suppression is required only where: (1) there was ‘prejudice’ in the sense that the search might not have occurred or would not have been so abrasive if the [r]ule had been followed, or (2) there is evidence of intentional and deliberate disregard of a provision of the [r]ule....

 The facts which show that no substantive violation of constitutional rights occurred in this case also show that defendant was not prejudiced as a result of the nighttime search.
-In order to show prejudice, defendant must establish that absent the nighttime entry, "the search would not otherwise have occurred or would not have been so abrasive if the Rule had been followed."[13]
-Defendant has shown no such prejudice.
-Even without the erroneous inclusion of nighttime search authority, the officers had authority to enter Swickey's residence during nighttime hours pursuant to a valid arrest warrant.
-The magistrate's erroneous approval of nighttime search authority for Swickey's home was harmless, as the officers could have rightfully taken steps to secure the house pursuant to the arrest warrant, to ask defendant to leave the house, and to search the house in the daylight hours.
-The erroneous issuance of the warrant did not therefore prejudice defendant, whose property would have been searched regardless of the time of the warrant's execution.[14]
+In order to show prejudice, defendant must establish that absent the nighttime entry, “the search would not otherwise have occurred or would not have been so abrasive if the Rule had been followed.”13 Defendant has shown no such prejudice.
+Even without the erroneous inclusion of nighttime search authority, the officers had authority to enter Swickey‘s residence during nighttime hours pursuant to a valid arrest warrant.
+The magistrate‘s erroneous approval of nighttime search authority for Swickey‘s home was harmless, as the officers could have rightfully taken steps to secure the house pursuant to the arrest warrant, to ask defendant to leave the house, and to search the house in the daylight hours.
+The erroneous issuance of the warrant did not therefore prejudice defendant, whose property would have been searched regardless of the time of the warrant‘s execution.14

-Because we hold that under the circumstances of this case, the court of appeals erred in applying the exclusionary rule as the appropriate remedy for violation of the nighttime search warrant provisions of section 77-23-5, we do not address the other issues presented in this case.
-Regardless of defendant's standing or ability to contest the search of Swickey's residence, she cannot obtain the remedy she seeks, namely suppression of the evidence against her.
-It is therefore unnecessary to rule upon the correctness of the court of appeals' determination that defendant could properly contest the search.
+Because we hold that under the circumstances of this case, the court of appeals erred in applying the exclusionary rule as the appropriate remedy for violation of the nighttime search warrant provisions of

 We reverse the decision of the court of appeals and remand for reinstatement of defendant‘s conviction.